camunda-community-hub/camunda-process-test-coverage/README.md

 ## Just use it

 * Integrates with all versions of Camunda Platform 7 starting with 7.10.0 and upwards
-* Is continuously checked against the latest Camunda BPM releases (check out our compatibility CI/CD pipeline)
+* Is continuously checked against the latest Camunda Platform 7 releases (check out our compatibility CI/CD pipeline)
 * Tested with JDKs 11 and 17
 * Works with Java starting with 1.8 and following
 * Supports **JUnit 4.13.1** (4.11 does not work) or **JUnit 5**